Room 4...

 Training and events

-All training is for those who would like to know more about trauma and its effects, including educators, social workers, youth workers, youth justice workers, police, nurses, counsellors, other mental health practitioners, adoptive parents, foster carers and those with caring responsibility.
+All training is for those who would like to know more about trauma and its effects, including educators, social workers, youth workers, youth justice workers, police, nurses, counsellors, other mental health practitioners, parents, adoptive parents, foster carers, and those in the community

 The aim is to obtain a greater understanding about us as human beings, how trauma affects us and how we can connect with understanding and creativity to enable traumatic growth, both in the individual and society.